 Potential students should consider alternative start dates and courses.

-Visit Second Career and learn how we can help.
+Request an appointment to learn how we can help.

 Talk to staff about your experience, skills and interests.
 Explore the options that may be right for you.
 Together you can develop a personal plan to return to work.

 Choose a new career with good job prospects in your area.
 You can learn more about the variety of jobs in Ontario by visiting here.
 Once you decide on a career, you will need proof that the job is in demand in your area.
 Talk to your counsellor about the best way to determine if there is local demand for a specific job.